h1dz/Pen-Testing/index.md

 ## Welcome to h1dz notes on Ethical Hacking

 This page will link to my notes on github orientated towards Kali Linux.
-I have taken these notes while learning and studying about Penetration Testing, Cyber Security, Kali Linux, and now currently studying for Security+ and OSCP.
+I have taken these notes while learning about Penetration Testing, Cyber Security, Kali Linux and now currently studying for Security+ and OSCP.

 ### Header